Germinating the seeds

 When to plant -- Plant your seeds when you receive them for best germination

 Use small pots or cups that have drainage holes.
 Fill the pots, without packing down the soil.
-Place a seed or 2 on top and cover with a thin layer of long-fibered sphagnum moss (not ground peat moss).
+Place a seed on top and cover with a thin layer of long-fibered sphagnum moss (not ground peat moss).
 This helps retain moisture around the seeds while allowing light to reach them, which aids germination.
 This photo shows how much moss to use.
 If you don't have moss, sprinkle a small amount of your potting mix around the seeds.
 Add water until everything is evenly moist (but not soggy).

 Until the seeds sprout, ensure that the surface soil doesn't dry out.
 A propagation dome or plastic box works well for maintaining moisture.
-Keep the dome or box open a crack to allow fresh air in.
+Keep the dome or box open slight to allow fresh air to circulate.
 Keep the pots in a bright spot out of direct sun.
 A fluorescent or LED bulb kept 4 inches (10 cm) away provides the right amount of light.
 (See: "Growing indoors with LED lights").

 They sprout well between 68 and 78 degrees F (20-26°C) during the day, and 65-70°F (18-21°C) at night.
 I have no experience germinating them outside that temperature range.
-I recommend keeping a minimum/maximum thermometer near the pots, especially if using a heating mat.
+I recommend placing a minimum/maximum thermometer near the pots.

 They tend to start sprouting in about 3-4 months, but sometimes they can take longer, so please be patient with them.
 Increase the air ventilation slightly after they sprout to avoid rot.
 Continue keeping the soil surface moist (but not soggy) for 3 weeks after they sprout.

-Watering -- Try to keep the soil moist, but not soggy, most of the time.
+Watering -- Try to keep the soil evenly moist, but not fully saturated.
 Avoid letting it dry out completely.

 Pests to watch for -- Watch for any pests that can affect your other plants.
 Try using insecticidal soap spray before using stronger remedies, since some may harm the plant.

 Have fun growing them!